marklogic/marklogic-docker/README.md

 #### Using ENV for admin credentials in Docker compose

-In the examples above, Docker secrets files were used to specify admin credentials for MarkLogic.
+In the examples above, Docker secrets files were used to specify admin credentials for MarkLogic Server.
 An alternative approach would be to use MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD environmental variables.
 This approach is less secure because credentials remain in the environment at runtime.
 In order to use these variables in the Docker compose files, remove the secrets section at the end of the Docker compose yaml file, and remove the secrets section in each node.
 Finally, replace MARKLOGIC_ADMIN_USERNAME_FILE/MARKLOGIC_ADMIN_PASSWORD_FILE variables with MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD and provide the appropriate values.

 ### Three node MarkLogic cluster setup on multiple VM

-This setup will create and initialize MarkLogic on 3 different VMs/hosts, and connect them with each other using [Docker Swarm](https://docs.docker.com/engine/swarm/).
+This setup will create and initialize MarkLogic Server on 3 different VMs/hosts, and connect them with each other using [Docker Swarm](https://docs.docker.com/engine/swarm/).

 #### VM#1